grafov/streamsurfer/README.md

 Stream Surfer
 =============

+**The code is experimental.
+Undocumented.
+Not completed.
+Though it works for me.**
+**I not recommend to use it until stable version published.**

 Stream Surfer — probe utiliy for HTTP video streaming.
-The utility detects errors in HTTP Live Streams (Apple HLS) and health of any HTTP resources.
+The utility detects errors in HTTP Streams (Apple HLS now supported) and monitor health of any HTTP resources.
 It may be used as regular monitoring tool and stress testing for mediaservers (and any HTTP-servers too).

 Features are: